21 Best RV Campgrounds on the Beach | East Coast Guide

 Cape Henlopen State Park is located at the point where the Delaware Bay meets the Atlantic Ocean.
 Camp among pine-covered dunes within walking distance of the Atlantic and a five-mile stretch of beach in Lewes.

-The newly renovated campground offers water, 50 and 100 amp electric hook-ups, new fire rings and picnic tables, a new one-way vehicle circulation pattern, camp store, laundry facility, pull through sites, walk-in tent sites, play area, additional dump stations, a renovated registration booth and expanded overflow parking area.
-In addition to camping at the family campground, Cape Henlopen also has a nature center and store, bait and tackle shop, and food concessions.
+The newly renovated campground offers water, 50—and 100-amp electric hookups, new fire rings, picnic tables, a new one-way vehicle circulation pattern, a camp store, laundry facility, pull-through sites, walk-in tent sites, a play area, additional dump stations, a renovated registration booth, and an expanded overflow parking area.

 Maryland